 Over the years, various treatments have been used.
 Before it was understood quite as well, electroconvulsive therapy was the treatment of choice for depression - often without anaesthetic.
 Nowadays, however, antidepressant pills are used, sometimes combined with various types of therapy, including cognitive behavioural therapy (CBT).
-But now, there’s research to show that Botox - yep, that anti-wrinkle tweakment we’ve all heard of - might just also be an effective treatment for depression.
+But now, there’s research to show that Botulinum toxin - yep, that anti-wrinkle tweakment we’ve all heard of - might just also be an effective treatment for depression.

-Over the past decade, there have been several studies around the use of Botox for depression.
-In 2014, Dr Eric Finzi - a US dermatologic surgeon and researcher, who had been interested in the effects of Botox on depression for a long time - conducted a trial.
+Over the past decade, there have been several studies around the use of botulinum toxin for depression.
+In 2014, Dr Eric Finzi - a US dermatologic surgeon and researcher, who had been interested in the effects of botulinum toxin on depression for a long time - conducted a trial.
 The main focus of the study was treating the glabella area (often referred to as frown lines or 11s).
 These are dynamic lines that appear due to excessive frowning and squinting.
 According to Finzi, when we feel sadness, anger or fear, we activate these muscles, and this causes lines to occur.
 He believes that the more we frown, the sadder, angrier or more frustrated we feel.

 So, for Dr. Finzi, the idea was to relax the muscle with the neurotoxin to see whether this boosted mood and reduced symptoms of depression.
-He found that in a study of 74 people, 50-60% benefited from Botox injections, seeing significant improvement in mood.
+He found that in a study of 74 people, 50-60% benefited from the injections, seeing significant improvement in mood.
 A pretty great result!

 Is it just about looking better?